=

 Click here for the handouts used in class today

-Click here for the roadmap template.
+Click here for the bonus handouts used in class today

-11. Epoxides are important because the ring strain within epoxides allows them to react with nucleophiles.
+1. Epoxides are important because the ring strain within epoxides allows them to react with nucleophiles.
 This provides the motive for reactions of epoxides with nucleophiles.

 A) When strong nucleophiles attack epoxides at neutral or basic pH, the LESS hindered carbon is attacked.